Ashgabat: Geography

 Ashgabat is in near proximity, approximately 50 km (30 mi), to the Iranian border.
-It occupies a highly seismically active oasis plain bounded on the south by the foothills of the Kopet Dag mountains (Köpetdag) and on the north by the Karakum Desert.
-It is surrounded by, but not part of, Ahal Province (Ahal welaýaty).
-The highest point in the city is the 401 m high sandhill upon which the Yyldyz Hotel was built, but most of the city lies between 200. and 255 m of elevation.
+It occupies a highly seismically active oasis plain bounded on the south by the foothills of the Köpetdag mountains and on the north by the Karakum Desert.
+It is surrounded by, but not part of, Ahal Province.
+The highest point in the city is the 401 m high sandhill upon which the Ýyldyz Hotel was built, but most of the city lies between 200. and 255 m of elevation.
 The Karakum Canal runs through the city.

 Like the rest of Turkmenistan, Ashgabat's soil is primarily sediment that accumulated on the bottom of the Paratethys Ocean.
 The Kopet Dag mountains emerged toward the end of the Cretaceous Period.